 The practice of John J. Tortora, DDS is pleased to feature advanced technology in our office.
-Advanced dental technology allows Dr. John Tortora and Dr. Travis Smith to provide you with precise, high-quality treatments to meet your needs.
+Advanced dental technology allows Dr. John Tortora to provide you with precise, high-quality treatments to meet your needs.
 Our dental technology includes:

 - Digital X-Rays

 To learn more about advanced dental technology in Brick, New Jersey, and to schedule your appointment with our talented dentists, please contact us today at 732-295-1616.

 Digital dental X-rays reduce X-ray emissions over 85%.
-Dr. John Tortora and Dr. Travis Smith carefully choose which and when radiographs are taken.
+Dr. John Tortora carefully chooses which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and health of bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are an instrumental aid in diagnosing, treating, and maintaining dental health.
 Exposure from dental radiographs is extremely minimal.
 Digital imaging can also help us retrieve valuable diagnostic information.